Summarize this with

 What does "automating app reviews“ really mean?

-Automation in this context does not mean that a machine blindly dumps "Thanks for your feedback 🙏" under every 1-star review.
-That would be the app store equivalent of a classic Instagram bot, and it works just as poorly.
-Apple and Google have clearly defined in their Developer Guidelines that replies must be personalized, relevant and respectful.
+Automation in this context does not mean a machine blindly dumping "Thanks for your feedback 🙏“ under every 1-star review.
+That would be the app store equivalent of a classic Instagram bot, and it works just as badly.
+In their developer guidelines, Apple and Google have clearly defined that replies must be personalized, relevant and respectful.
 Template spam leads to visibility problems and, in the worst case, account warnings.

 Real AI automation means instead: a large language model reads each review, understands the star rating, language and tone, pulls context from the app (changelog, support documents, past replies) and formulates a reply that sounds like the team would have written it manually.
 The human still has the final send button.
 But they no longer type a sentence.

-A peer-reviewed study of over one million reviews across 460 apps quantified this effect: teams with a systematic response strategy experience "substantial rewards" in the form of higher ratings, while teams that ignore reviews receive "significant penalties" (ScienceDirect, 2024).
-Automation is the only way to sustain that strategy when handling hundreds of reviews per week.
+A peer-reviewed study covering over a million reviews across 460 apps quantified this effect: teams with a systematic response strategy experience "substantial rewards“ in the form of higher ratings, while teams that ignore reviews receive "significant penalties“ (ScienceDirect, 2024).
+Automation is the only way to keep this strategy up across hundreds of reviews per week.

-Practical rule of thumb: If you manually answer more than 100 reviews per month, you burn on average 6 to 8 hours of a developer's product time.
-At 500 reviews per month it's 30+ hours, the classic point when teams suddenly stop replying because "nobody has time".
+Rule of thumb from practice: Anyone answering more than 100 reviews per month manually burns an average of 6 to 8 hours of a developer's product time.
+At 500 reviews per month it's 30+ hours, the classic moment when teams suddenly stop replying because "no one has time“.
 That is exactly when the unanswered-review curve spikes upward.

 The 5 components of a fully automated app review pipeline